myguybenjamin/myguybenjamin/README.md

 - 👋 Hi, I’m @myguybenjamin
 - 👀 I’m interested in sustainable living
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on earthship designer
+- 💞️ I’m looking to collaborate on an earthship designer
 - 📫 You can reach me at myguyben@protonmail.com

 <!---